+***p < 0.01; **p < 0.05; *p < 0.1.

+Note: Standard errors are clustered at the actor (agro-input dealers, traders, and processors) and farmer level.

 The impact of the sex of the actor, although often not statistically significant, is also interesting.
 The differences in ratings increase substantially for quality and price if the actor is a woman, while the difference reduces in the case of reputation-based ratings.
 Women rate themselves higher on quality, while farmer ratings on quality are not dependent on the sex of the actor being rated.
 On price, the coefficient of the sex of the actor is also positive for self-ratings, but here the lower rating from the farmers of female actors seems to make the gap larger.
 For reputation, women actors are too modest: the combination of a negative gender effect on self-ratings and a positive gender effect on the farmer ratings significantly reduces the gap.